azot-dev/cortex/README.md

 # XCore

+The package is not ready to use yet, some things are still missing, like a correct documentation.
+PR welcome :)
 ## Purpose

 React is a library not a framework, it has been created to reflect the changes of some variables (the states) to the UI, nothing else.